colemanbroad/fisheye/notes.md

+# t009

+- Add new classes for "unknown" and "dividing".
+`res044` shows we're not able to learn very much yet.
+The loss plateaus at 0.226 :/
+- There was a bug!
+In how I worked with channels and reshaping, etc.
+- Fixed and now rerunning... loss is down at .2 by end of 2nd epoch. accuracy .79 by end of 2nd epoch.
+35 sec / epoch.
+This is with only 3 classes though! at least things are back to working. moral of the story is be careful with your channel order!
+- Re-ran using the GPU instance given by jupyter and all of a sudder it's down to 1sec / epoch... wtf.

+# jupyter notebook

+We've finally got the notebook running smoothly.
+I can train on the cluster GPU from home and I can even display and check my work as I go!
+Here's the new way of visualizing things `res045`.
+First good model trained to:
+loss: 0.0918 - acc: 0.8782 - val_loss: 0.1321 - val_acc: 0.8376

+this is 3-class without augmentation. with 5-classes (4 + 1 ignore class) we get pixelwise predictions for divisons.
+This is very interesting, and despite the lack of labels we get reasonable predictions across many slices.
+The net picks up on the coliflour texture of the chromatin in metaphase and the small and round features.
+We plot the 100 slices with the highest maximum value for divison in `res046` and
+`res047`.

+NOTE: having a class you ignore in the loss doesn't mean it's ignored in the accuracy calculation afterwards!
+This means we have to write our own accuracy function that know which pixels to ignore.

+Now with simple 8-fold flip and rotate we get...
+loss: 0.0692 - acc: 0.8620 - val_loss: 0.0806 - val_acc: 0.8482
+And most impressively, the top-rated divisons look very convincing! `res048` (top 64) `res049`.

+# good ideas

+For segmentation based on watershed we have a few options.
+U-net
+U-net w explicit boundary class
+U-net w explicit boundary class and distance to nearest boundary!

+Distance to boundary is common.
+Should we use that for seeds in watershed?
+But use the nuclei and boundary channels to define the watershed potential?

 # Footnotes

 [^1]: But we have to make sure that we're not comparing a unet vs an *oversaturated* RF, i.e. one whose marginal learning rate is low.
 We expect that the RF was not oversaturated, because it was still updating it's prediction as I added pixels in the viewer.